 - Pay off high interest rate loans first: Attacking higher-interest loans first will also help you save money in the long term, since you’ll pay less interest overall.

-- Consider consolidation: If you have trouble keeping track of payment deadlines, or feel like you’re unable to manage multiple monthly payments, federal loan consolidation will help you combine your loans into a single payment.
-If you have both federal and private student loans, refinancing your loans could help you lower your interest rate.
+- Consider consolidation: If you have trouble keeping track of payment deadlines, or feel like you’re unable to manage multiple monthly payments, federal loan consolidation will help you combine your federal loans into a single payment.
+Just remember, you won’t get a lower interest rate.
+You can refinance federal and private student loans to consolidate them and, in many cases, save money by lowering your interest rate.

 - Establish a budget: Tracking your income and expenses by creating a budget is a simple way to figure out where you can cut back.
 Saving on unnecessary expenses and putting that money towards your loan payments could help you get out out from under your debt sooner.

-How do you calculate monthly payments on a student loan?
+How do you calculate monthly payments on student loans?

-How much you pay each month on your student loans depends on a variety of factors, including your principal loan balance, interest rate, and the repayment plan you’re on.
+How much you pay each month on your student loans depends on a variety of factors, including your principal loan balances, average interest rate, and the repayment plans you’re on.

 Some repayment plans have fixed minimum monthly payments.
-For instance, under the Standard 10-year repayment plan, your must make monthly payments of at least $50.
+For instance, under the standard 10-year repayment plan for federal student loans, your must make monthly payments of at least $50.

 Remember, if you can afford it, you can always pay more than the required minimum monthly amount.
 This will help you pay off your debt faster.